FrancescaRuberto/PDFA-Project/README.md

 The results were then visualized in a line chart, where the x-axis represents the year (2020-2024), and the y-axis represents the weighted mean age.
 This visualization helps track how the mean age evolves over time and highlights any trends or shifts in the population's age structure.

+### Findings

+The results reveal a gradual increase in the weighted mean age of Ireland’s population over the five-year period.
+As we analyzed the data, it became evident that certain age groups, especially the older ones, are contributing more to the population's aging trend.
+The weighted mean age, which considers both the central age values and the population sizes of each group, shows a steady rise, indicating that the population is indeed becoming older.